Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You cannot swim for new horizons until you have courage to lose sight of the shore."
+> "Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness."
-> — **William Faulkner**
+> — **Eckhart Tolle**

 ---